MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/Update-retail-channel.md

 ## CSU auto-update sequence

 > [!NOTE]
 > Auto-update for CSU is being gradually rolled out to all Commerce customers.
-If you are a LCS project owner or environment administrator, you'll recieve an email notification when CSU auto-update is rolled out to your LCS project.
+If you are a LCS project owner or environment administrator, you'll receive an email notification when CSU auto-update is rolled out to your LCS project.

 When CSU is auto-updated by Microsoft, it takes place in the following sequence.